hartwigmedical/serve/algo/README.md

 - Upcoming
     - Support for manually curated trials
+    - Remove specific config for deciding whether exonic fusions are full exonic or partial exonic (now all exonic fusions are assumed to be full exonic)
 - [8.10.0](https://github.com/hartwigmedical/serve/releases/tag/8.10.0)
     - Update java from v11 to v21
     - Update various maven dependencies